A New Wave Of Socially Conscious Tampon Companies Focuses On Organics And Giving Back | Fast Company

 Cora, Lola, Veeda, and Conscious Period are disrupting the tampon aisle with a clean and basic approach to periods.

 When she was 20, Molly Hayward, the founder of new tampon company Cora, had a pap smear that showed pre-cancerous cells in her cervix.
 For an otherwise healthy young woman, this was a rare and frightening diagnosis, and led her to think more deeply about what in her life might have affected her health.
-In her research, she came upon an every day drugstore purchase: tampons.
+In her research, she came upon an everyday drugstore purchase: tampons.
 “I found that it has been proven that conventional, non-organic, cotton is heavily saturated in pesticides, herbicides, and fungicides linked to cancer, endocrine disruption, reproductive illness, and infertility,” she says.
-“Not to mention direct health impacts for the farmers growing them and environmental devastation in the areas they’re applied.”
+“Not to mention direct health impacts for the farmers growing it and environmental devastation in the areas they’re applied.”

 Because the vagina contains some of the most absorbent and sensitive tissues in the female body, it is especially vulnerable to harmful chemicals.
 Whether a woman is on her period or not, substances placed in the vagina go directly into a woman’s bloodstream.
 And, as it turns out, ingredients like rayon, polyester, artificial fibers, dyes, bleach, and other components that are used to produce mass-market tampons may not be what you want to put inside you.
 Conventional cotton is one of the world’s most sprayed crops, responsible for about 16% of the world’s pesticides, and cotton treated with these chemicals have been found to contain glyphosate, a controversial pesticide potentially linked to cancer.